telerik/reporting-docs/designing-reports/report-structure/map/formatting-a-map/legend.md

 You can change the legend items text style by selecting the legend and with __Property Browser__  change __Style__  properties.

->note If you are using the Standalone Report Designer you can take advantage of the ribbon format and map tools.
+> If you are using the Standalone Report Designer you can take advantage of the ribbon format and map tools.

 1. Click the map legend that you want to change.
 The selected legend properties are listed in the __Property Browser__ .